oneapi-src/level-zero-spec/include/core/INTRO.md

 ### <a name="aff">Affinity Mask</a>
 The affinity mask allows an application or tool to restrict which devices (and sub-devices) are visible to 3rd-party libraries or applications in another process, respectively.
-The affinity mask is specified via an environment variable as a string of hexidecimal values.
+The affinity mask is specified via an environment variable as a string of hexadecimal values.
 The value is specific to system configuration; e.g., the number of devices and the number of sub-devices for each device.

 The following examples demonstrate proper usage: